tnear/sql/DataType.md

 ### Dynamic typing

 SQLite uses a *dynamic* type system.
-This is in contract to MySQL and PostgreSQL which use *static* typing.
-Dynamic typing is when the value(s) in the column determine its data type.
+This is in contrast to MySQL and PostgreSQL which use *static* typing.
+Dynamic typing is when the values in the column determine its data type.

 ### SQLite data types